 What is a lap band?

 A lap band is a small ring that contains salt water.
 The band can be made larger or smaller by the injection or removal of salt water.

-Lap band surgery is also called laparoscopic adjustable gastric banding, gastric banding, or the LAP-BAND system.
+Lap band surgery is also called laparoscopic adjustable gastric banding (LAGB), or gastric banding.

 When should I consider lap band surgery?